Join a group of like-minded travelers in our next scheduled tour in Pakistan:

 However, I am also aware that Pakistan is not the easiest place to travel in the world, as traveling information is scarce and you can’t really get the comforts which you may find in other countries.

-For this reason, based on my personal journey, I have compiled some useful information and created this Pakistan travel guide and ultimate backpacking itinerary which, hopefully, will help you plan your journey through one of the most fascinating countries I’ve ever been to.
+For this reason, based on my personal journey, I have compiled some useful information and created this 1 to 4-week itinerary for backpacking through Pakistan which, hopefully, will help you plan your journey through one of the most fascinating countries I’ve ever been to.

 Pakistan is a pretty big country.